Dairy farmer: no-deal Brexit case study

 Could there be issues for Laura in the next 6 months or so?

-If UK dairy products can’t be exported to the EU because there is delay in the approval process or because export tariffs make them less competitive, there could be a build-up of supplies further along Laura’s supply chain, especially if there are no tariffs on UK dairy imports.
+If UK dairy products can’t be exported to the EU because exports tariffs make them less competitive, there could be a build-up of supplies further along Laura’s supply chain, especially for dairy products where there will be no UK tariffs on imports.

 Looking further ahead